Nat Turner's Rebellion: Capture

+Sam Francis, Hark Moore, and Jack Reese were captured during the rebellion.'
+Nelson Edward was killed two days after the rebellion by militia forces as he attempted to retreat.
+Henry Porter was killed in a battle at Cross Keys, a rural crossroads within the county, two days after the rebellion ended.
+It is unclear what happened to Will Francis, but as he was not tried in court or formally executed, he was likely killed during the rebellion.

 Discovery of Nat Turner, c.
 1884 wood engraving by William Henry Shelton, illustrating Benjamin Phipps's capture of Nat Turner.

-Turner eluded capture for approximately ten weeks but remained in Southampton County.
-According to Terry Bisson, Turner's wife Cherry was "beaten and tortured in an attempt to get her to reveal his plans and whereabouts."
+Turner eluded capture for approximately ten weeks but remained in Southampton County near his deceased owner's farm.
+According to Bisson, Turner's wife was "beaten and tortured in an attempt to get her to reveal his plans and whereabouts."
 After a raid on the Reese plantation, the Richmond Constitutional Whig reported on September 26 that "some papers [were] given up by his wife, under the lash."
 According to The Authentic and Impartial Narrative, also published in 1831, journal entries by Turner were "in her possession after Nat's escape."

-On October 30, Benjamin Phipps, a farmer, discovered Turner hiding in Southampton County in a depression in the earth created by a large, fallen tree covered with fence rails.
-Around 1 p.m. on October 31, Turner arrived at the prison in Jerusalem.
-While awaiting trial, he confessed knowledge of the rebellion to attorney and slavery apologist Thomas R. Gray.
+On October 30, 1831, farmer Benjamin Phipps discovered Turner hiding in a depression in the earth created by a large, fallen tree and covered with fence rails.
+Turner arrived at the prison in Jerusalem around 1 p.m. on October 31.
+While awaiting trial, he confessed knowledge of the rebellion to attorney Thomas R. Gray.

 Trials and executions

-Dozens of suspected rebels were tried by courts specially convened for the rebellion.
+Dozens of suspected rebels were tried by courts that were convened for the rebellion.
 Turner was tried on November 5, 1831, for "conspiring to rebel and making insurrection", and was convicted and sentenced to death.
 His attorney was James Strange French.
 James Trezvant served on the jury.
 Turner was hanged on November 11, 1831, in the county seat of Jerusalem, Virginia (now Courtland).
 According to some sources, he was beheaded to deter further rebellion.
 The body was dissected and flayed, and the skin used to make souvenir purses.
 In October 1897, Virginia newspapers reported that Dr. H. U. Stephenson of Toano, Virginia, was using the skeleton as a medical specimen.

-Most of Turner's alleged conspirators were tried in Southampton County, with some trials in neighboring Sussex County or other nearby counties.
-French represented many of the defendants, along with William Henry Brodnax and Meriwether Brodnax.
-Thirty slaves were convicted, of whom eighteen were hanged and twelve were sold out of state; fifteen were acquitted.
-Four of the five free Blacks tried were acquitted; one was hanged.
+Most of Turner's alleged conspirators were tried in Southampton County, with some trials in Sussex County or other nearby counties.
+Hark Moore and Sam Francis appeared in Southampton County court and were sentenced on September 3, and were executed on September 9.
+Jack Reese was tried and sentenced on September 5, and hanged on September 12.
+French, along with William Henry Brodnax and Meriwether Brodnax, represented many of the defendants.
+In total, thirty enslaved men were convicted, of whom eighteen were hanged and twelve were sold out of state; fifteen were acquitted.
+Four of the five free Blacks were tried and acquitted; one was hanged.